matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 Called when processing an invitation.
 The module must return a `bool` indicating whether the inviter can invite the invitee to the given room.
 Both inviter and invitee are represented by their Matrix user ID (e.g. `@alice:example.com`).

+If multiple modules implement this callback, the first callback returning `False` causes the invite to be denied, and the subsequent implementations of this callback to be ignored.
+If all callbacks return `True` then the invite is allowed.

 ### `user_may_send_3pid_invite`